 If this boot is your style and you are seeking a piece that will meet needs that vary from light hiking to outdoor winter chores and errands around town, then these boots are absolutely worth the money, especially because you might not want to ever want to take them off.
 Seriously.
-After trying out the Adirondack IIs, our testers now want sheepskin lining in all their footwear.
+After trying out the Adirondack II, our testers now want sheepskin lining in all their footwear.
 Moreover, we have known friends and family to get years and years of use out of their UGG boots.

 OutdoorGearLab Member Reviews

-Most recent review: December 9, 2013
+Most recent review: December 31, 2016

 Where's the Best Price?